-- Some people say this war could have been averted, only if the U.S., E.U… could’ve, or should’ve done this, or that.
-But I don’t think they could have prevented the war because Col Abiy wasn’t going to listen to anyone except to Isaias, and Isaias, well, Isaias does not listen to anyone, unless there is a threat to his life.
+- Some say this war could have been averted, but if only the U.S., E.U… could’ve, or should’ve done this, or that.
+But I don’t think anyone could have prevented the war because Col Abiy wasn’t going to listen to anyone except Isaias, and Isaias, well, Isaias does not listen to anyone unless there is a threat to his life.

 - No amount of pressure or sanction can coerce Isaias to back off unless he faces a threat to his life.
-During the border war with Ethiopia, from 1998-2000, Isaias rebuffed every advice or pressure from all corners of the world, from well-intentioned nations, leaders, individuals, even from the Catholic Pope.
+During the border war with Ethiopia from 1998-2000, Isaias rebuffed every piece of advice or pressure from all corners of the world, from well-intentioned nations, leaders, individuals, and even the Catholic Pope.

-- However, Isaias agreed to compromise and sign the Algiers deal only after he was defeated military, and his army was in disarray, but also after he feared for his life; after he thought the Ethiopian army was going to march right into Asmara and chase him out to the northern end of Eritrea.
+- However, Isaias agreed to compromise and sign the Algiers deal only after he was defeated militarily and his army was in disarray, but also after he feared for his life.
+That is after he thought the Ethiopian military would march right into Asmara and chase him out to the northern end of Eritrea.
 Nothing ever matters to Isaias except his own life.

-- Col Abiy has voluntarily surrendered his power to Isaias, the power which had been given to him by the Ethiopian people.
+- At this point, it’s clear to anyone that Col. Abiy has voluntarily surrendered his power to Isaias, the power which had been given to him by the Ethiopian people.
 He is powerless now and can no longer think or speak for himself.
 It’s as if Isaias has become the ventriloquist and Col Abiy, the ventriloquist’s dummy.

-- In a futile attempt, many well-intentioned nations and authorities have been advising or begging Col Abiy to seek a peaceful solution, but Col Abiy cannot defy his master, Isaias; however, if somehow, sometime, Col Abiy manages to defy Isaias, Isaias will immediately turn around, and turn his guns to Col Abiy or Ethiopia, or both.
+- In a futile attempt, many well-intentioned nations and authorities have advised or begged Col. Abiy to seek a peaceful solution.
+Still, Col. Abiy cannot defy his master, Isaias.
+However, if, somehow, Col. Abiy defies his master, his master will immediately turn around and turn his guns to Col Abiy or Ethiopia, or both.

-- October 31, 2020: The Ethiopian army, which was stationed in Guliso District of West Wellega Zone, was ordered by Col Abiy to withdraw its post and head north, to Tigray.
+- October 31, 2020: The Ethiopian army stationed in the Guliso District of West Wellega Zone was ordered by Col. Abiy to withdraw its post and head north to Tigray.

-- Although anecdotal evidence, if true, shows as Col Abiy was proceeding with the final preparation to invade Tigray by November 3 or 4th of 2020.
+- Although anecdotal evidence, if true, shows that Col Abiy was preparing to invade Tigray by November 3 or 4th of, 2020.

 - November 1, 2020: Armed men rounded up and executed at least 54 members of the Amhara ethnic group in the Guliso District of West Wellega Zone.
 On November 2, 2020, Aljazeera quoted AFP: “A survivor who spoke by phone to AFP news agency also said the violence erupted after soldiers stationed in the area abruptly and inexplicably left.”
 Also, on the same day, A.P. reported this: “Survivors of the attack in Guliso District of West Wellega Zone told Amnesty International that federal troops had withdrawn unexpectedly and the rebels arrived hours later.”

-- Although anecdotal evidence, if true, shows as Isaias was proceeding with the final preparation to invade Tigray by November 3 or the 4th of 2020.
+- Although anecdotal evidence, if true, shows that Isaias was preparing to invade Tigray by November 3 or the 4th of 2020.

-- November 1, 2020: On January 16, 2021, Abdel Fattah al-Burhan, head of the Sudanese Sovereignty Council, spoke about his November 1, 2020, visit to Ethiopia.
-He said, during his visit to Ethiopia on November 1, 2020, the Prime Minister of Ethiopia asked him for Sudan’s help to secure the border between Sudan and Ethiopia to “disarm militant members of the Tigray People’s Liberation Front (TPLF).
+- On January 16, 2021, Abdel Fattah al-Burhan, head of the Sudanese Sovereignty Council, spoke about his November 1, 2020’s, visit to Ethiopia.
+He said during his visit on November 1, 2020, the Prime Minister of Ethiopia asked him for Sudan’s help to secure the border between Sudan and Ethiopia to “disarm militant members of the Tigray People’s Liberation Front (TPLF).

-- On February 2021, in a press conference in Addis Ababa, when the spokesperson of Foreign Affairs of Ethiopia, Ambassador Dina Mufti, was asked to clarify on al-Burhan’s comments, in what can only be characterized as a Freudian slip, Dina Mufti said, “Prime Minister Abiy did not tell Sudan to occupy the land but to keep an eye on the area.”
+- On February 2021, in a press conference in Addis Ababa, when the spokesperson of Foreign Affairs of Ethiopia, Ambassador Dina Mufti, was asked to clarify al-Burhan’s comments, in what can only be characterized as a Freudian slip, he said, “Prime Minister Abiy did not tell Sudan to occupy but only to keep an eye on the area.”
 Here, Dina Mufti unwittingly exposed Ethiopia’s preparation for the war in Tigray long before November 3, 2020, and it needed Sudan’s help to “score a quick victory.”

-- It appears Col Abiy, wittingly or unwittingly, admitted to Mr. Abdel Fattah al-Burhan of the impending plan to invade and conquer Tigray and its people from three fronts, from the North, South, and West.
-For the latter front, Ethiopia needed Sudan’s help.
+- It appears Col Abiy, wittingly or unwittingly, admitted to Mr. Abdel Fattah al-Burhan during his November 1, 2020’s visit to Ethiopia of his impending plan to invade and conquer Tigray and its people from three fronts: from the North, South, and West.
+For the latter front, Ethiopia needed Sudan’s.